SEAME-pt/contents-2025/02_ADAS/README.md

 In summary, ADAS represents a transformative step in vehicle design and road safety and serves as a critical foundation for the development of fully autonomous vehicles.
 As technology matures and regulations evolve, the significance and prevalence of ADAS will continue to grow across the automotive landscape.

+# Goals for this Module
+## Goal 1: Getting Familiarized with Advanced Driver-Assistance Systems (ADAS)

-So we would like to be familiar with the **Key ADAS features** include automatic emergency braking (EBA), lane departure warnings (LDW), adaptive cruise control (ACC), blind-spot detection, traffic sign recognition (TSR), and parking assistance (PA).
+We seek to become familiar with **Key ADAS features**, including automatic emergency braking (AEB), lane departure warning (LDW), adaptive cruise control (ACC), blind-spot detection, traffic sign recognition (TSR), and parking assistance (PA).

 ## Goal 2: Getting Familiarized with Perception, Control, Localization and path-planning, Communication, Simulation

-Understanding the fundamentals of Perception, Control, Localization and Path-Planning, Communication, and Simulation is key to grasping how intelligent driving technologies operate and evolve.
+A comprehensive understanding of Perception, Control, Localization and Path-Planning, Communication, and Simulation is essential for developing intelligent driving systems.

-Perception refers to the vehicle’s ability to sense and interpret its surroundings using data from cameras, radar, lidar, and ultrasonic sensors.
-Advanced algorithms process this sensor data to detect obstacles, identify lane markings, recognize traffic signs, and track other vehicles or pedestrians.
-Accurate perception is foundational for all subsequent decision-making within an ADAS.

-Control systems are responsible for executing driving actions in response to perception insights and planned paths.
-This involves real-time management of steering, acceleration, and braking to ensure the vehicle follows desired trajectories smoothly and safely, even as environmental conditions change.
-Some exampl

-Localization and Path-Planning ensure the vehicle knows its precise location on the road and can determine optimal, safe routes.
-Localization fuses GPS, map data, and sensor information for centimeter-level accuracy.
-Path-planning algorithms then generate feasible routes or maneuvers, allowing the vehicle to navigate complex environments, avoid obstacles, and comply with traffic rules.

-Communication plays an increasingly critical role, enabling vehicles to exchange information with each other (V2V), with infrastructure (V2I), and with the wider digital ecosystem (V2X).
-Reliable communication enhances situational awareness, helps anticipate hazards, and supports collaborative driving strategies, all contributing to more intelligent and coordinated traffic systems.

-Simulation environments, such as CARLA or similar platforms, allow for rapid, risk-free testing and development of all these systems.
-Through simulation, developers can create and evaluate numerous scenarios—from everyday traffic flows to rare or hazardous situations—significantly accelerating the validation and refinement of ADAS algorithms.

-In combination, these five pillars underpin the next generation of automotive technology.
-Mastery of them is essential for engineers, developers, and stakeholders working toward advanced, safe, and connected mobility solutions.
-As ADAS continues to mature, the integration and evolution of these domains will remain at the forefront of automotive innovation.

-For this goal we expected to you be familiar with control models like Proportional–integral–derivative controller (PID) and Model Predictive Control (MCP).
+- **Perception** involves using sensors (cameras, radar, lidar) and advanced algorithms to interpret the vehicle’s environment and detect obstacles, lanes, signs, and other participants.
+- **Control** systems translate perception outputs into physical actions, managing steering, acceleration, and braking to ensure safe and responsive driving.
+- **Localization and Path-Planning** provide precise positioning on the road using GPS, map data, and sensor fusion, and generate optimal trajectories for safe navigation.
+- **Communication** technologies (V2V, V2I, V2X) allow vehicles to share data with each other and infrastructure, enhancing safety and enabling collaborative, coordinated driving strategies.
+- **Simulation** platforms like CARLA support the virtual development and testing of these components in diverse situations, improving both safety and efficiency before real-world deployment.

+Together, these domains form the foundation of advanced ADAS and autonomous vehicle technologies.
+As the field evolves, it is essential for the group to develop expertise in each area, with a particular focus on control models.
+As part of this project, your goal is to study, select, and implement a control model—such as PID or Model Predictive Control (MPC)—in your vehicle.

 ## Goal 3: Getting Familiarized with comprehensive simulation environmnents using platforms like CARLA